choderalab/integrator-benchmark/README.md

 They have the same computational cost, and introduce nearly identical levels of error into the sampled phase-space distribution -- but one of these methods introduces nearly 100x more error in the `x` marginal than the other.

 ### Velocity verlet with velocity randomization (`OVRVO`)
-For concreteness, here's a toy Python implementation of the scheme indexed by the string `OVRVO`:
+For concreteness, here's a toy Python implementation of the inner-loop of the scheme denoted `OVRVO`:
 ```python
 # O step (dt/2)
 v = (a * v) + b * (velocity_scale * randn())